maxzkn/math-game/README.md

 # math-game
-A simple math game which was built using JavaScript, HTML &amp; CSS
+A simple math game which was built while learning JavaScript, HTML &amp; CSS